eexi

 • What is VREF in EEXI?

-A required element in calculating EEXI is a vessel’s reference speed (VREF) at a certain draft.
+A required element in calculating Energy Efficiency Existing Ship Index (EEXI) is a vessel’s reference speed (VREF) at a certain draft.
 EEXI calculation guidelines enable shipowners to determine VREF using an approximate formula for their ship type and installed power.
 Shipowners can also use more precise methods, such as sea trials, towing tank tests or computational fluid dynamics assessments.

 • Is EEXI evaluated annually?

-Existing ships are only required to gain EEXI approval once over the course of their in-service lifetime.
+Existing ships are only required to gain Energy Efficiency Existing Ship Index (EEXI) approval once over the course of their in-service lifetime.
 Only in the case of extensive retrofitting, modifications, or conversion will EEXI need to be reevaluated and reapproved.

 • How can I improve my vessel to achieve EEXI compliance?

-Shipowners can turn to EPL or SHaPoLi as short-term solutions for reducing emissions.
-Owners can also make permanent modifications to engines, such as cutting out turbo chargers, or install energy-saving devices like wake-equalizing ducts, bulbous bows or propeller fins.
+Shipowners can turn to Engine Power Limitation (EPL) or Shaft Power Limitation (SHaPoLi) as short-term solutions for reducing emissions.
+Owners can also make permanent modifications to engines, such as cutting out turbo chargers, or installing energy-saving devices like wake-equalizing ducts, bulbous bows or propeller fins.

 • Is EEXI compliance going to be expensive?

-The majority of vessels will face limited CAPEX to meet EEXI requirements, as most ships will not undergo modification.
-EEXI may affect OPEX for some vessels, as crew undertake additional training and ships make speed adjustments.
+The majority of vessels will face limited capital expenditures (CAPEX) to meet Energy Efficiency Existing Ship Index (EEXI) requirements, as most ships will not undergo modification.
+EEXI may affect operational expenditures (OPEX) for some vessels, as the crew undertakes additional training and the ship makes speed adjustments.
 However, for ships undergoing retrofitting to achieve compliance, CAPEX may be significant.
-Shipowners will evaluate and decide on a case-by-case basis which are their most cost-effective options.
+Shipowners will evaluate and decide the most cost-effective options on a case-by-case basis.

 Find out more about EEXI